by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; Photo by Matthieu Joannon on Unsplash…

 Here’s something you might not know: since companies no longer physically mail applicants, leave out your home address.
 This protects your privacy and prevents bigots from discriminating against certain neighborhoods.
 (I once knew an employer who redlined entire ZIP codes.)
 Simply list your current city.

 The more critical address is your email.
 Don’t use your current work email address — that shows you’ve got the judgment of a possum crossing a four-lane highway.
-Also, don’t use a cute or edgy email address, like “deathboy” or “snugglepuss,” unless you’re applying for a job in some insanely creative organization, like an ad agency, fashion magazine, or the Supreme Court.
+Also, don’t use a cute or edgy email address, like “deathboy” or “snugglepuss,” unless you’re applying for a job in some insanely creative organization, like an ad agency or the Supreme Court.
 I also recommend a permanent email address that employers can contact years later.
 You don’t want to miss out on a belated offer because you dumped your annoying Internet Service Provider.
 (I know, calling an ISP “annoying” is redundant.)

 Of course, your phone number should appear on your resume — just be sure to have a “safe” answering message: keep the Marilyn Manson sampling to a minimum… unless, of course, you’re applying for a job in the music industry, in which case, you need more than resume help.